qwertyuu/go-ur/README.md

 TODO:
 - run tournament in goroutines
 - mess with the neat configurations
-- argument to pick trained genome
+- argument to pick trained genome for inference